orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Only difference is the assymetry of is_orbit and the consequences of that if self/initial/terminal all are is_orbit that of another

 Reverse direction as teo points.
 Need a good intuition for this.
 Basically one of tep values selected and the switching of direction to the other way.
 Perhaps similarly a tep step modular structure of which you can see the intial/terminals being swapped.
 Is_equiv if can tell the difference and ignore, is_orbit if cannot

-How to specify any vs all in a case like this?.
-Place it at the level which checks the equiv, default is any.
-Then all if applied on INITIAL not VERTEX.

 `.as_[]` Switch of perspective should automatically map any other functionality, say `.traverse` ..
 `.and` compose terminal/initial